achrefbenammar404/quasi-patterned-conversations-analysis/README.md

 ## Overview

-This repository supports the research paper titled "A Computational Approach to Modeling Conversational Systems: Analyzing Large-Scale Quasi-Patterned Dialogue Flows."
+This repository supports the research paper titled "[A Computational Approach to Modeling Conversational Systems: Analyzing Large-Scale Quasi-Patterned Dialogue Flows](AnalyzingLarge_ScaleQuasi_PatternedDialogueFlows.pdf)."
 The project introduces a novel computational framework for constructing conversational graphs that effectively capture the flow and patterns within quasi-patterned sets of conversations.
 By leveraging advanced embedding techniques, clustering, and large language models, this approach aims to enhance the analysis and visualization of conversational dynamics, particularly in large-scale dialogue datasets.

+### Conversational Graph Visualization

+Below is an embedded view of the generated conversational graph using the Filter\&Reconnect method:

+<iframe src="output/filter&reconnect.html" width="100%" height="500px"></iframe>

+For a detailed explanation of the approach, please refer to the full research paper: [A Computational Approach to Modeling Conversational Systems: Analyzing Large-Scale Quasi-Patterned Dialogue Flows](AnalyzingLarge_ScaleQuasi_PatternedDialogueFlows.pdf).

 ## Methodology